JohnDoneth/purescript-opentelemetry/purescript-opentelemetry-exporter-otlp-http/README.md

-OpenTelemetry Jaeger Trace Exporter allows the user to send collected traces to Jaeger.
+# PureScript OpenTelemetry OTLP Exporter

-Only works in Node.js
+Requires the "@opentelemetry/exporter-otlp-http" package to be installed.